UXPin/adele/README.md

 1. Clone the Adele repo
 2. `npm run template { name of the company }` - it will automatically generate an empty JSON in the catalog src/data/systems.
-The file is going to have a name that you mentioned in the CLI (for clarity sake let's keep it as the company name).
-If you haven't filled the name, look for a file 'new-system.JSON' and change its name to {company}.JSON.
+The file is going to have a name that you mentioned in the CLI (for clarity's sake let's keep it as the company name).
+If you haven't filled in the name, look for a file called 'new-system.JSON' and change its name to {company}.JSON.
-3. Fill the empty JSON with the right data.
+3. Fill in the empty JSON with the right data.
 4. Compile the common data JSON (used by Adele's table on the website) by running `npm run data-build`.
-5. Test Adele website by running `npm run serve` (if you don't see your system on the website, simply save data.JSON).
+5. Test the Adele website by running `npm run serve` (if you don't see your system on the website, make sure you've saved data.JSON).
 6. If everything is a-OK create a pull-request.

 ## How to change data about an existing system?